Inzhenerka/docs.getdbt.tech/website/docs/reference/node-selection/methods.md

 #### `state:modified`: node and reference impacts

-`state:modified` also identifies any new nodes added, changes to existing nodes, and any changes made to:
+`state:modified` identifies any new nodes added, changes to existing nodes, and any changes made to:

 - [access](/reference/resource-configs/access) permissions
 - [`deprecation_date` ](/reference/resource-properties/deprecation_date)